dos1/flow3r-firmware/docs/badge/usage.rst

 time when passing it.
 If it's two lines, they will alternate between being solid and missing a piece in the middle; if solid, the sequencer will be reset when passing it, if they're "open" they let the sequencer pass through once and switch to solid in the next pass.
 This is very useful for creating "early reset" type beats and hiding special moments in the last group or so :D.

-Your beat is saved when exiting gay drums!
+Your beat is saved in flash at ``/sys/gay_drums.json`` when exiting gay drums!
 Make sure to wait until the menu screen appears before turning the power off though :D!

 harmonic demo
 ^^^^^^^^^^^^^